Uptrick Indicator TradingView: Adaptive ATR Trailing Stops Explained

 2. Configure Parameters:

 - ATR Length & Multiplier: Adjust for desired sensitivity.
-Shorter ATR lengths (like 7-10) work better for scalping, while longer periods (14-21) suit swing setups.
-Start with the defaults and adjust based on how your specific market behaves.
+Shorter ATR lengths (7-10) work better for scalping, while longer periods (14-21) suit swing setups.
+Start with defaults and adjust based on your specific market.

 - EMA Period: Set based on preferred trend timeframe.
 A 20-period EMA works well for day trading, while 50 or 200 periods suit longer-term position trading.

-- Momentum Thresholds (Alpha Trend): Define counters to suit your noise tolerance.
+- Momentum Thresholds (Alpha Trend): Define counters for your noise tolerance.
 Higher thresholds mean fewer signals but higher quality.
-Lower thresholds give you more opportunities but require better filtering.
+Lower thresholds give more opportunities but require better filtering.

 3. Interpret Signals:

 - Entry: Look for flip labels or color changes signaling a new trend confirmation.
-When the line turns cyan and you see a bullish flip label, that's your signal to consider a long position.
+When the line turns cyan with a bullish flip label, that is your signal to consider a long position.

 - Exit/Stops: Trail your stop along the active band to lock in profits while allowing for volatility.
 As long as price stays above the cyan line (for longs), stay in the trade.
 When it closes below, exit.

 - Alerts: Enable built-in alerts to stay informed without constant screen monitoring.
-Set up alerts for both bullish and bearish flips so you never miss an opportunity.
+Set up alerts for both bullish and bearish flips.

 Practical Tips That Actually Work